ianhobbs/docker-slim-framework/README.md

    -To execute the docker-compose file: `docker-compose up -d`

-5. At this point, the containers should be running, check them with: `docker ps -a`  :whale:
+5. At this point, the containers should be running, check them with: `docker ps -a`

 6. To know the ip of the machine: `docker-machine ip`